 The term “laser” is derived from the light produced by atoms.
 When electrons in atoms absorb energy, they move from a low-energy state to a high-energy state before returning to their original state.
 This energy is emitted as photons.

 As a result, the emitted photons are coherent, which gives lasers their distinctive monochromaticity, directional properties, and high brightness compared to regular light sources.

 In simpler terms, visible light is an electromagnetic wave with a wavelength of approximately 400nm-700nm, according to high school physics.

 Electromagnetic waves such as infrared, ultraviolet, microwaves, long-wave radio, X-rays, and gamma rays have specific wavelength ranges.

 Wavelength and frequency range of seven colors of visible light

-Different from the above-mentioned electromagnetic waves with a certain wavelength range, laser is an artificial electromagnetic wave with a specific wavelength due to its own generation principle, which is characterized by:
+Unlike the aforementioned electromagnetic waves with a specific wavelength range, laser is an artificial electromagnetic wave generated with a unique wavelength through its own generating principle.
+This feature is characterized by: